 Who doesn’t want to feel special?

-You can mention some little detail of their buyer’s journey to let them know you DO pay attention and you DO care.
+You can say a few words or mention some little detail of their buyer’s journey to let them know you pay attention and care.
 You can show appreciation for something they did on their way.
 Or you can just mention their name in the communication.

 It’s up to you.